 CARPORT.
-Space covered by a roof resting on posts and including the outer perimeter is closed in a proportion of up to sixty percent (60%) within an urban perimeter or of at most forty percent (40%) outside urban perimeters.
-Where one side of the shelter is formed by the wall of a building adjacent to the carport, the wall shall not be included in the calculation of the maximum percentage.
-(54)
+Space covered by a roof supported by posts; the vertical space bounded by the posts, ground, and roofline may be built in a proportion of maximum forty percent (40%).
+Where one side of the shelter is formed by a wall of the building adjacent to the carport, the wall shall not be included in the 40%.
+If the space is equipped with a door covering the vehicle entrance, the shelter is considered a garage in terms of this by-law.